 So, besides supporting the liver function, loquat leaves support the immune system as well.

-In 2014, Bioscience, Biotechnology, and Biochemistry published a test tube experiment which suggested loquat leaves provide anti-cancer effects.
+In 2014, Bioscience, Biotechnology, and Biochemistry published PIP which suggested loquat leaves provide anti-cancer effects.
 Researchers explain the loquat leaf tea destroyed human leukemia cells and stopped cancer cells from spreading.

 Even though its ability to destroy cancerous cells is not entirely proven, researchers believe the tea disables their power center, not allowing it to generate energy.